All Episodes

 They go out and find legal people that are partisan operatives.

-They make them judges, district court judges, appellate judges, even Supreme Court nominees if they can get there.
+They make them judges, district court judges, appellate judges, even Supreme Court nominees, if they can get there.

-It's just more of an attempt to literally criminalize conservatism is what's happening.
+It's just more of an attempt to literally criminalize conservatism, is what's happening.

-Jesus, I can't get rid of Gonzalez.
+Jesus, we can't get rid of Gonzalez.

-I'm glad you called, sir.
+Robert in Chico, California, I'm glad you called, sir.

 Nice to have you on the EIB network.